FoamScience/OpenRSR/README.md

+> Please take a look at [FoamScience/OpenRSR-OF7](https://FoamScience/OpenRSR-OF7/tree/develop) for an incomplete rewrite for this thing (with OpenFOAM-7)

 > This work is not affiliated with OpenCFD, the owner of the OpenFOAM trademark, in any
 > way.
 > If you need old versions of the code, they are now available in